 Here are our top tips for reducing your waste:

-- Understand the difference between ‘best before’ and ‘use by’ dates.
+Understand the difference between ‘best before’ and ‘use by’ dates.
 According to Food Standards Australia and New Zealand, food past its ‘best before’ date may have lost some quality but can still be eaten if it looks and smells fine.
-But food with a ‘use by’ date must be eaten prior to its ‘use by’ date for safety reasons.
+But food with a ‘use by’ date must be eaten prior to the given date for safety reasons.
 Read more about this on the Food Standards Australia and New Zealand website.

 Buy longer-lasting, harder-wearing, quality items such as TVs, mobile phones and clothes, and only replace them at the item’s end of life.
 Visit Choice for great reviews.

 - Use cloth nappies.
 Disposable nappies can take 500 years or more to break down in landfill.
 The Australian Nappy Association provides information on how to make the switch.

 - Buy products that are concentrated, reusable, refillable or rechargeable rather than disposable (e.g. detergents nappies, razors, and batteries).

 - Buy recycled.
 This helps ‘close the loop’ by creating markets for items made from recycled content, such as toilet paper or paper towel.